Paternity / Paternity-Adoption Leave Trust Claim

 General eligibility criteria:

-For Paternity Leave there needs to be an evidenced birth or adoption by an employee who is employed with the claiming employer, for at least one (1) calendar year before child birth or adoption of a child.
-Multiple births are considered as one birth for the sake of Paternity Leave entitlement.
+- For Paternity / Paternity-Adoption Leave there needs to be an evidenced birth or adoption by an employee who is employed with the claiming employer.
+Multiple births are considered as one birth for the sake of Paternity / Paternity-Adoption Leave entitlement.

 - The Maternity-Work-Life Balance Leave Contribution should still be paid according to the basic weekly wage for employees on half-pay.